-Music fans from across the country are flocking to Reading and Leeds Festivals.
+Music fans from across the country have flocked to Reading and Leeds Festivals yet again.

-Acts have not yet been announced for 2023.
+Acts have not yet been announced for next year.

 Here is all you need to know:

 When will Reading and Leeds Festival take place in 2024?

 The exact date has not been confirmed for the festivals in 2024.

 However, Reading and Leeds Festival usually takes place on the last weekend of August - when the bank holiday takes place.

 The dates for the August bank holiday weekend in 2024 is Friday 23 August, Saturday 24 August and Sunday 25 August.